aws/aws-advanced-jdbc-wrapper/docs/using-the-jdbc-driver/using-plugins/UsingTheReadWriteSplittingPlugin.md

 - username
 - password

 You can optionally pass in a `HikariPoolMapping` function as a second parameter to the `HikariPooledConnectionProvider`.
-Internally, the connection pools used by the plugin are maintained as a map from instance URLs to connection pools.
+This allows you to decide when new connection pools should be created by defining what is included in the pool map key.
+A new pool will be created each time a new connection is requested with a unique key.
+By default, a new pool will be created for each unique instance-user combination.
 If you would like to define a different key system, you should pass in a `HikariPoolMapping` function defining this logic.
-This is helpful, for example, when you would like to create multiple Connection objects to the same instance with different users.
-In this scenario, you should pass in a `HikariPoolMapping` that incorporates the instance URL and the username from the `Properties` object into the map key.
+Note that the user and password will always be included in the key for security reasons.

 2. Call `ConnectionProviderManager.setConnectionProvider`, passing in the `HikariPooledConnectionProvider` you created in step 1.